pyeventsourcing/eventsourcing/README.md

 It is also possible to use a different event store object, but that is beyond the scope of this example.

-In the code below, the args '''event_sequence_id_attr''' and '''event_position_attr''' tell the sequenced item mapper which domain event attributes should be used for the sequence ID and position fields of a sequenced item.
-It isn't necessary to provide the '''event_sequence_id_attr''' arg, if the name of the domain event attribute holding the sequence ID value is equal to the name of the first field of the sequenced item class - for example if both are called 'aggregate_id'.
-And it isn't necessary to provide the '''event_position_attr''', if the name of the domain event attribute holding the position in the sequence is equal to the name of the second field of the sequence item class - for example if both are called 'aggregate_version' (see below).
+In the code below, the args '''sequence_id_attr_name''' and '''position_attr_name''' tell the sequenced item mapper which domain event attributes should be used for the sequence ID and position fields of a sequenced item.
+It isn't necessary to provide the '''sequence_id_attr_name''' arg, if the name of the domain event attribute holding the ID value is equal to the name of the first field of the sequenced item class - for example if both are called 'aggregate_id'.
+And it isn't necessary to provide the '''position_attr_name''', if the name of the domain event attribute holding the position in the sequence is equal to the name of the second field of the sequence item class - for example if both are called 'aggregate_version' (see below).